-\item {\bf\em Test-Time Adaptation:} Fully test-time adaptation~\shortcite{Tent} aims to adapt the source hypothesis to the target testing data, where data batches arrive sequentially and each batch can only be observed once.
-To this end, Test-Time Training (TTT)~\shortcite{sun2020test} and its modified version (TTT++)~\shortcite{TTT++} incrementally update the feature extractor by minimizing the auxiliary task loss.
-Notably, this approach requires the optimize both this auxiliary task loss and the standard supervised loss.
-In contrast, without changing the training phase, Tent~\shortcite{Tent} is proposed to minimize the entropy of model predictions by only updating the normalization statistics and channel-wise affine transformations in an online manner.
+\item {\bf\em Test-time Adaptation:} Fully test-time adaptation~\cite{Tent} aims to adapt the source hypothesis to the target testing data, where data batches arrive sequentially and each batch can only be observed once.
+To this end, Test-Time Training (TTT)~\cite{sun2020test} and its modified version (TTT++)~\cite{TTT++} incrementally update the feature extractor by minimizing the auxiliary task loss.
+Notably, this approach requires optimizing both this auxiliary task loss and the standard supervised loss.
+In contrast, without changing the training phase, Tent~\cite{Tent} is proposed to minimize the entropy of model predictions by only updating the normalization statistics and channel-wise affine transformations in an online manner.
 The follow-up works further improve this framework from two perspectives.
-One is to enhance the stability and robustness of test-time adaptation by minimizing the entropy of the average prediction across different augmentations~\shortcite{zhang2022memo,kimura2024test} or by minimizing sharpness-aware entropy~\shortcite{niu2023towards,gong2023sotta}.
-The other addresses catastrophic forgetting by regularizing the updated parameters~\shortcite{EATA,wang2022continual} or adaptive resetting the model parameters~\shortcite{niloy2024effective}.
-Furthermore, \shortciteA{GoyalSRK22} analyze test-time adaptation through the lens of convex conjugate loss functions and propose a principled self-training approach based on conjugate pseudo labels for test-time adaptation.
-Later, \shortciteA{wang2023towards} theoretically justify the advantages of conjugate labels over hard labels in test-time adaptation, by showing the performance gap between gradient descent with conjugate labels and gradient descent with hard labels in a binary classification problem.
-Empirically, \shortciteA{zhao2023pitfalls} identify the commonly seen pitfalls when evaluating test-time adaptation algorithms, including sensitive hyperparameter selection, inconsistent source hypothesis, and insufficient consideration of various types of distribution shifts. \shortciteA{bao2023adaptive} further demonstrate that the modules (e.g., batch normalization layers~\shortcite{Tent}, feature extractor layers~\shortcite{sun2020test}, classifier layers~\shortcite{iwasawa2021test}) selected for test-time adaptation is strongly correlated with the types of distribution shifts.
+One is to enhance the stability and robustness of test-time adaptation by minimizing the entropy of the average prediction across different augmentations~\cite{zhang2022memo} or by minimizing sharpness-aware entropy~\cite{niu2023towards,gong2023sotta}.
+The other addresses catastrophic forgetting by regularizing the updated parameters~\cite{EATA,wang2022continual} or adaptive resetting the model parameters~\cite{niloy2024effective}.
+Furthermore, \citet{GoyalSRK22} analyze test-time adaptation through the lens of convex conjugate loss functions and proposes a principled self-training approach based on conjugate pseudo labels for test-time adaptation.
+Later, \citet{wang2023towards} theoretically justify the advantages of conjugate labels over hard labels in test-time adaptation by showing the performance gap between gradient descent with conjugate labels and gradient descent with hard labels in a binary classification problem.
+Empirically, \citet{zhao2023pitfalls} identify the commonly seen pitfalls when evaluating test-time adaptation algorithms, including sensitive hyperparameter selection, inconsistent source hypothesis, and insufficient consideration of various types of distribution shifts. \citet{bao2023adaptive} further demonstrate that the modules (e.g., batch normalization layers~\cite{Tent}, feature extractor layers~\cite{sun2020test}, classifier layers~\cite{iwasawa2021test}) selected for test-time adaptation are strongly correlated with the types of distribution shifts.

 \end{enumerate}